 The Blanton Museum of Art has acquired what could come to be known as one of the great modern masterpieces.
-Originally conceptualized in 1986, and completed in 2018 after five years of meticulous design and construction, Ellsworth Kelly’s first and only building, Austin, finally stands on the campus of The University of Texas at Austin.
-Known for their nuanced, showcase collaboration with artist James Turrell on The Color Inside on the campus, and through their relationship with Turrell, Overland was brought on to realize the artist’s masterwork.
+Originally conceptualized in 1986 and completed in 2018 after five years of meticulous design and construction, Ellsworth Kelly’s first and only building, Austin, finally stands on the campus of The University of Texas at Austin.
+Known for their nuanced, showcase collaboration with artist James Turrell on The Color Inside—a Turrell Skyspace located on the rooftop of UT-Austin’s Student Activity Center —and through their relationship with the artist, Overland was brought on to realize the artist’s masterwork.
 After Kelly’s passing in 2015, the project gained new significance as his final work.

 The final result has much the same effect, solitude, community, culture, reverence, and reflection converging in a single transept.

 Three of the chapel’s vaulted arms draw the gaze up to stained glass installations, creating a dynamic play of color and light as the sun moves throughout the day.
 The fourth arm of the building houses a towering redwood totem.
 Fourteen black-and-white stone reliefs constructed of marble quarried from Carrara, Italy—the same quarry used for Michelangelo’s Pietà—hang on the walls.
 Austin has already proven to be a destination art piece, elevating this pocket of the UT campus and the city of Austin, and allowing visitors to see the world through the eyes of a great artist.